 - 12-Step Immersion Therapy

 While in treatment for your addiction, you will also receive a full mental health analysis to determine if you are suffering from any underlying conditions like PTSD, depression, or anxiety.
-By treating both your addiction and your mental health concerns, Sunrise Veterans can help you to find total healing.
+By treating both your addiction and your mental health concerns, Sunrise Rehab and Recovery can help you to find total healing.

-Contact Sunrise Veterans Health to learn more about how our veteran-focused programs can help you overcome your challenges and get on track to leading a happy and healthy post-service life.
+Contact Sunrise Rehab and Recovery to learn more about how our Veteran-focused programs can help you overcome your challenges and get on track to leading a happy and healthy post-service life.